ava-labs/teleporter/contracts/validator-manager/MessageSpec.md

 ### `SubnetValidatorRegistrationMessage`

-Description: Issued by the P-Chain in order to confirm Subnet validator registration
+Description: Confirms a Subnet Validator's registration validity on the P-Chain

 Signed by: P-Chain
 Consumed by: Validator Manager contract